Provence Cycling Holiday

 Day 3 - Sénanque Abbey & Gordes

-The riding today continues along quiet country lanes through stunning scenery, as we visit the charming villages of Joucas and Murs.
+The riding today continues along quiet country lanes through stunning scenery, before a short climb up to the village of Gordes - recently named 'the most beautiful village in the world'.

-One of the highlights of the day is the dramatic Sénanque Abbey.
-Dating from the 12th century, the abbey is housed in a beautiful Medieval building and is surrounded by spectacularly colorful and fragrant fields of lavender.
+After admiring its beauty, we continue to the dramatic Sénanque Abbey.
+Dating from the 12th century, the Cistercian abbey is housed in a beautiful Medieval building and is surrounded by spectacularly colorful and fragrant fields of lavender.

 Cycle Routes: